 Nearly everyone can save more on a regular basis than they presently do.
 While applying the tips above can help free up money so you can save more, you may want to consider these additional options:

-For example, let's say your family of four eats out twice each week at an average of $45 per meal.
-If you cut out one of those meals weekly by eating at home instead, you would save $2,340 in a year.
+For example, let’s say your family of four eats out twice each week at an average of $45 per meal.
+If you cut out one of those meals weekly by eating at home instead, you could save $2,340 in a year.
 Now, instead of waiting until you have $2,340 at the end of the year and making a lump-sum deposit, set up automatic monthly deposits of $195 (representing one $45 family outing per week).
 This will help ensure your savings account grows over time without impacting your budget.
-Once you've adjusted to your new routine of eating out only once per week, move on to additional saving opportunities, such as reducing your cable bill or switching to public transportation.
+Once you’ve adjusted to your new routine of eating out only once per week, move on to additional saving opportunities, such as reducing your cable bill or switching to public transportation.
 Just remember to use every extra dollar to either build your savings or pay down debt.